ai-learning-space/sql-expert/SQL Fundamentals/Databases and DBMS.md

 <aside>

-📖 **Database** — organized collection of data stored in a structured manner
+📖 **Database** — organized collection of data stored in a structured manner.

 </aside>